scholarslab/scholarslab.github.io/collections/_posts/2019-01-19-Spatial-VR-Aviation-Resources.md

 title: "How to get started with VR flight simulation"
 category: blog
 tags:
-- Geospatial and Temporal
+- geospatial and temporal
-- VR-AR
+- vr-ar
 - tutorial
 - getting started
 - games